hong-chen/er3t/docs/source/tutorial/install.rst

 .. warning::

-    You will need to have the dependency steps 1 and 2 completed for running radiative transfer simulations.
+    You will need to have the dependency steps 1 and 2 completed for accessing/processing satellite data.

 .. warning::

-    You will need to have the dependency steps 1 and 5 completed for accessing/processing satellite data.
+    You will need to have the dependency steps 1 and 3 completed for running radiative transfer simulations.

 1. Open a terminal, type in the following